Climate Science

 Why is burning wood different than burning coal?
 Because when a tree falls, all or most of all of the carbon in it will end up back in the air in the span of a human life-time and another tree can grow in it's place, removing the same amount of carbon from the air in that same timeframe.
 It's a balanced, sustainable cycle (land-use changes not withstanding).

-Fossil fuels consist of carbon that hasn't been in the air for hundreds of millions of years, and when it was in the air, the climate was something for which dinosaurs, not humans, were well adapted.
-Our infrastructure, food and water systems, bodies, and nature around us are not suited to withstand the higher global temperatures of that previous age.
+Fossil fuels consist of carbon that hasn't been in the air for hundreds of millions of years.
+When that carbon was last in the air, the Earth's climate was much warmer and the sea level was hundreds of feet higher than today - something for which dinosaurs and life on Earth at that time were well adapted.
+Our infrastructure, food and water systems, bodies, and the nature around us are not suited to withstand the higher global temperatures and sea level of that previous age.

 IPBES: Ecological Services and Biodiversity Loss